kapantzak/hoohooli-e2e/README.md

 - `PRODUCT_PATH`: The product to add to cart
 - `PRODUCT_PRICE`: Current product price that is checked by the e2e test

-Use the above variable on a local `.env` file with the `CYPRESS_` prefix, like this:
+Place the above variables on a local `.env` file with the `CYPRESS_` prefix, like this:

 ```
 CYPRESS_BASE_URL=https://hoohooli.gr